nicolashuberIT/flight-analyzer/docs/research/research-report.md

 [README](/README.md) > Docs > Research Report

 This report describes how the analyses presented in the scientific paper **Fliegen am Limit - Aktive Sicherheit im Gleitschirmsport** came about.
 This includes the preprocessing as well as the optimization of the algorithms and finally the evaluation of the data.
+Detailed documentation of the algorithms used and the concepts and objectives behind them can be found in the [technical documentation](/README.md#algorithms-and-helpers) and in the paper dated 03/31/2024.

 Happy reading!